Art, Environmental and Public Health Initiative

 Everett Earthworks Sculptural Garden

 This project is a collaboration between the City of Everett, Everett Community Growers (ECG), and the Arts & Culture, Environment, and Public Health teams at the Metropolitan Area Planning Council, with support from the UMass Boston School for the Environment.
 Everett Earthworks creates a new space for the community to use, to grow food, and to celebrate artistic expression in hope of promoting community unity.
 The centerpiece of the design is a sculptural bench using sculptural mural panels created by Everett high school students on the garden shed, and a collaborative mural inspired by the Community Food Assessment that will be placed on the fence as a backdrop to the garden.
+The central sculptural bench of the sculpture is a visual representation of what happens when a drop of water hits the surface of water.
+The paths and garden beds of the piece represents the rippling of the water that flows outwards in concentric circles.
 This demonstration project for community-engaged public art and urban agriculture promotes innovative thinking with regards to the beautification and improvement of public health and community building .

 This project is staffed by members of the Arts & Culture, Public Health, and Environment teams.
 Working with the City of Everett and Everett Community Growers, MAPC create a plan and design for the garden and sculpture with community input, city support and volunteers.
 This new garden helps advance the City’s 2017 Open Space and Recreation Plan (OSRP) update, which was prepared by MAPC’s Land Use Planning staff, as well as the Community Food Assessment that the Public Health team worked with Everett Community Growers.